Crawford School of Public Policy | Centre for Applied Macroeconomic Analysis

 Satish Chand, ADFA UNSW

-The Australian National Disability Insurance Scheme (NDIS) is funding the delivery of personalised disability care through the market.
-Personalisation requires access to product variety, and this in a nascent market raises question on the role policy may have in stewarding markets.
-The latter raises questions on the market structure likely to emerge through the NDIS with implications for social welfare.
-Here I use the economics literature on product variety to: (i) assess the extent of personalisation likely to be provided by the market; (ii) elucidate the market structure likely to emerge as a consequence; and, (iii) quantify market depth.
-These results are then used to elucidate options for identifying thin markets within the 76 districts and three support classes where services are funded by the NDIS.
+The still-nascent Australian National Disability Insurance Scheme (NDIS) is funding the delivery of personalised disability care via a quasi-market structure primarily to achieve consumer choice and control.
+Budget personalisation requires access to product variety and, in a nascent market, this raises the question as to the role policy may have in stewarding quasi-markets, in turn raising further questions regarding the nature of the quasi-market structure likely to emerge through the NDIS with concomitant implications for social welfare.
+Here we use the economics literature on product variety to: (i) assess the extent of personalisation likely to be provided by the quasi-market; (ii) elucidate the quasi-market structure likely to emerge as a consequence; and, (iii) quantify quasi-market depth.
+The results are then used to elucidate options for identifying thin markets within the NDIS’ administrative structure of 76 districts and three support classes.